Aru va`en: A Keeping of the Troth

 The torn banners stirred though no wind entered.

-The old wolves lowered their heads.
+The wolves beneath them lowered their heads.

 Beyond the stone hollow, other throats took it up: first the watchers, then the mothers, then the blind ones, then the cubs who did not yet know why they trembled.